 In the following, each competency question is translated into a DL query.
 The result is analysed and discussed.

-CQ1: Which kinds of biological process are included in organisms of a specific type of Mus musculus?
-This query is intended to retrieve all biological process classes that takes place in organisms
+CQ1 (cf. Table 10): Which kinds of biological process are included in organisms of a specific type of Mus musculus?
+This query is intended to retrieve all biological process classes that take place in organisms.

 Table 10.
-Competency Question #1
+Competency Question #1 in DL

 ‘Biological process’ and (‘is included in’ some ‘Mus musculus’)

+x classes (including ancestors) are retrieved.
+After filtering out the system-defined subclasses we obtain: ‘amino acid betaine catabolic process', 'blood vessel remodeling' …

-These results are expected as they match the content represented in data, without changing any domain or upper domain ontology.
+These results are expected as they match the content represented in data..
 Here we see how a query on potentialities can be expressed as a simple DL query.

-CQ2: Which are the proteins that are able to perform certain molecu- lar functions of type ‘methyltransferase activity’?
-This query is meant to retrieve classes of proteins that are able to perform certain .
-It is important to highlight that some proteins are capable to act in a specific way, like in gene MS leads to methionine synthase deficiency, which leads to higher homocysteine levels together with dysfunctional in humans and mice
+CQ2: (cf. Table 11).
+Which are the proteins that are able to perform certain molecu- lar functions of type ‘methyltransferase activity’?
+This query is meant to retrieve classes of proteins that are able to perform certain mf processes.
+It is important to highlight that some proteins are capable to act in a specific way, like polymorphisms in gene MS leads to methionine synthase deficiency, which leads to higher homocysteine levels together with dysfunctional phenotypes in humans and mice.

 Table 11.
-Competency Question #2
+Competency Question #2 in DL

 protein and (‘is bearer of’ some function and